Open Educational Resources: A Movement Toward More Equitable Classrooms

 A Change.org petition entitled “Implement Solutions for Textbook Affordability at Gettysburg College,” seeks to address this problem.
-The petition, which received 192 signatures in the past two weeks, asks for the College to explore affordable options, such as Open Educational Resources (OER) and course marking to share costs associated with classes before students select them.
+The petition, which received 268 signatures in the past month, asks for the College to explore affordable options, such as Open Educational Resources (OER) and course marking to share costs associated with classes before students select them.

 In response to this issue, Gettysburg College’s Scholarly Communications Department has spearheaded the implementation of OER into courses at the college.
 This initiative allows students to access peer-reviewed openly licensed course materials such as textbooks, which are similar to the materials students would otherwise be required to purchase.

 Scholarly Communications Librarian Mary Elmquist said that the initiative will create more equitable classrooms at Gettysburg College, has been heavily involved with assisting faculty in implementing OER.